 As the valence state of the germanium dopants was important to investigate, laboratory X-ray photoelectron spectroscopy (XPS) and X-ray absorption spectroscopy (XAS) measurements at the Australian Synchrotron were carried out.
 They confirmed that germanium dopants have an average valence state of +3.56, with germanium at the 16c and 16d sites being +3 and +4, respectively.
 The results of density functional theory (DFT) calculations supported this observation.

 The researchers evaluated the electrochemical performance of batteries containing LNMO and compared that with those containing LNMO with 4s-2p orbital hybridization (known as 4s-LNMO).
-These assessments found that doping with 2% germanium contributed to superior structural stability, as well as reduced battery voltage polarization, improved , and high voltage output.
+These assessments found that doping with 2% germanium contributed to superior structural stability, as well as reduced battery voltage polarization, improved energy density, and high voltage output.

 Visit: